djfrsn/gulp-studio/README.md

 Global paths are set @ gulp/index.js

-## Vendor CSS
+## Vendors

+[h5bp](http://html5boilerplate.com/) is baked into easel/index

-jQuery 2.1.1 is located in node_modules/jquery
+jQuery 2.1.1 can be found in node_modules/jquery

 ## Troubleshooting